 By law this notice must contain a written explanation of new events that have a material effect on plan liabilities or assets.
 This is because such events can significantly impact the funding condition of a plan.
-For the plan year beginning on July 1, 2022 and ending on June 30, 2023, no such events are expected to have such an effect.
+The Ironworkers Local Union No. 16 Pension Plan is in the process of applying for Special Financial Assistance under the American Rescue Plan Act of 2021.
+To request additional information please see "Where to Get More Information" below.